Static Power Dissipation Solution

 Capacitance Onpath

-Go Capacitance Onpath = Total Capacitance Seen by a Stage-Capacitance Offpath
+Go Capacitance Onpath = Total Capacitance in Stage-Capacitance Offpath

 Total Capacitance Seen by Stage

-Go Total Capacitance Seen by a Stage = Capacitance Onpath+Capacitance Offpath
+Go Total Capacitance in Stage = Capacitance Onpath+Capacitance Offpath

 Capacitance Offpath

-Go Capacitance Offpath = Total Capacitance Seen by a Stage-Capacitance Onpath
+Go Capacitance Offpath = Total Capacitance in Stage-Capacitance Onpath

 VCO Single Gain Factor